rbolt13/rbolt2/README.md

 # About
-This is my personal website, and growing portfolio created with blogdown in R Studio.
+This was my personal website, and growing portfolio created with blogdown in R Studio.

 View [here](https://rbolt2.netlify.app/).